-Ever found yourself fishing through the nappy bag, hoping there’s a $2 coin buried under the wipes and half-eaten teething rusks?
+Ever found yourself fishing through the nappy bag, hoping thereโs a $2 coin buried under the wipes and half-eaten teething rusks?
+This is a sign that you really need some good advice on smart money tips and more!

-Yep, same here.
-No one really warns you that motherhood comes with its own economy—where time is scarce, energy is currency, and financial planning?
+Yep, I have been there too.
+No one really warns you that motherhood comes with its own economyโwhere time is scarce, energy is currency, and financial planning?
 Well, that suddenly feels more like survival than strategy.

 To keep spending in check: